Hawaii County to pay $15.1M to settle police-involved crash

-KAILUA-KONA, Hawaii (AP) - Hawaii County has agreed to pay a $15.1 million settlement to the family of a Michigan man hit and killed by a police patrol car.
+KAILUA-KONA, Hawaii (AP) - Hawaii County has agreed to pay a $15.1 million settlement to the family of a Michigan man hit and killed by a police patrol car, officials said.

-Hawaii News Now reported Saturday that 63-year-old Jeffrey Surnow of West Bloomfield, Michigan was riding a bicycle during his Big Island visit when he was struck and killed March 2015 by now 34-year-old Jody Buddemeyer.
+Jeffrey Surnow, 63, of West Bloomfield, Michigan, was riding a bicycle during his Big Island visit when he was struck and killed March 2015 by Jody Buddemeyer, Hawaii News Now reported Saturday.

-Officials say Buddemeyer was working on his second consecutive eight-hour shift, required by the Hawaii County Police Department until recently.
+Buddemeyer, now 34, was working on his second consecutive eight-hour shift, officials said.

+“In this case, what that policy led to is the officer being awake for more than 26 hours at the time of the accident.
+All the evidence indicates that he fell asleep,” family attorney Thomas Otake said.

+The Hawaii County Police Department required officers to work back-to-back shifts, but have since dropped its double-shift policy.

+“He knew he was fatigued and yet he didn’t take the responsible step to pull over and rest.
+He had previously complained about this double-back shift policy,” attorneys said.
-Officials say Buddemeyer was convicted last year of misdemeanor negligent homicide and sentenced to one year of probation.

-Officials say Buddemeyer no longer works for Big Island Police, and is appealing.
+Buddemeyer was convicted last year of misdemeanor negligent homicide and sentenced to one year of probation, officials said.
+He no longer works for police department, and is appealing.

-Surnow was a real estate executive and company founder.
+Surnow was a real estate executive and the company he founded manages hundreds of millions of dollars of properties, mostly in Michigan, the news station reported.

+His potential earnings would have exceeded the settlement amount, family attorneys said.

+Surnow was also a supporter of Michigan’s Make-A-Wish Foundation and for providing financial assistance to those who were affected by the 2015 Nepal earthquake.

 Information from: KHNL-TV, http://www.hawaiinewsnow.com/